clin2on3mun/LeaderBoard/README.md

 Install this project with:

--you can download it as a zipped file
+- you can download it as a zipped file.
--you can clone it using OS terminal or code editor terminal -you should use npm install
+- you can clone it using OS terminal or code editor terminal.
+- you should use npm install

 ### Usage

 To run the project, execute the following command:

--npm run start in terminal and choose the browser
+- npm run start in terminal and choose the browser

 ### Deployment